yatesdr/warlogix/README.md

 ## Configuration

-Configuration is stored in YAML format at `~/.warlogix/config.yaml`:
+Configuration is stored in YAML format at `~/.warlogix/config.yaml` - you do not generally need to manually edit this:

 ```yaml
 plcs: